Graduate Diploma in Petroleum Engineering

 The academic staff members, who will provide your education, are highly qualified professionals with many years of working experience in the field of petroleum engineering, both nationally and internationally.

-Candidates who work in the upstream oil and gas industry (with considerable exposure to core technical areas such as drilling and production engineering) may be considered with degrees in other relevant science disciplines.
+- Recognised four-year bachelor degree with honours in a relevant engineering discipline.
+Candidates with degrees in other relevant science disciplines who work in the upstream oil and gas industry (with considerable exposure to core technical areas such as drilling and production engineering) may also be considered.

 Fees for Australian and New Zealand students